Dave Matthews Band bus incident: Investigation

 Immediately following the incident, the Chicago Police Department said it was investigating but did not yet consider the incident a crime.
 On August 9, the Chicago Architecture Foundation stated that a witness had recorded license-plate information, which they submitted to the police as evidence.
 On August 10, bus driver Jerry Fitzpatrick, who drove for the band, was identified as the owner of the bus's license plate.
 In a phone interview, Fitzpatrick denied to a Chicago Tribune reporter that he dumped the waste, asserting that he was parked in front of the band's hotel at the time.
 A publicist for the Dave Matthews Band issued a statement saying the band's management had determined that all of its buses were parked at the time of the incident.

 Fitzpatrick, who was in Effingham, Illinois, at the time, instructed Sgt.
 Paul Gardner of the Effingham Police Department to inspect the bus's septic tank to prove that he could not have emptied it.
 Gardner reported to the Chicago Tribune over Fitzpatrick's cell phone that he inspected the tank and it was nearly full.

-State prosecutors worked with nearby fitness gym the East Bank Club to identify the offending bus from the gym's security videotapes.
+State prosecutors worked with nearby fitness gym, the East Bank Club, to identify the offending bus from the gym's security videotapes.
 On August 24, Illinois Attorney General Lisa Madigan filed a $70,000 lawsuit against Stefan Wohl, alleging that he was responsible for the dumping.
-Wohl denied dumping the waste, and was supported by the band.
-On August 25, Mayor Richard M. Daley held a press conference in which he released the videotape used as evidence.
+Wohl denied dumping the waste and was supported by the band.
+On August 25, the mayor of Chicago Richard M. Daley held a press conference in which he released the videotape used as evidence.
 Daley, himself a fan of the band, expressed his belief that the dumping was "absolutely unacceptable".

 In March 2005, Wohl pleaded guilty to reckless conduct and discharging contaminants to cause water pollution.
 He was sentenced to 150 hours of community service, fined $10,000 to be paid to Friends of the Chicago River, an environmental organization, and received 18 months probation.
-The Dave Matthews Band donated $50,000 to the Chicago Park District, $50,000 to Friends of the Chicago River and paid the State of Illinois a settlement of $200,000.
-The Dave Matthews Band agreed to keep a log of when its buses empty their septic tanks.
+The Dave Matthews Band donated $50,000 to the Chicago Park District and $50,000 to Friends of the Chicago River and paid the State of Illinois a settlement of $200,000.
+The band agreed to keep a log of when its buses empty their septic tanks.